schillerlab/sc-toolbox/README.rst

    :alt: Black

 .. warning::
-    This package is still under heavy development.
-It is primarily designed for in-house analyses at the `Theislab <https://github.com/theislab>`_ and `Schillerlab <https://github.com/schillerlab>`_.
-Don't yet expect it to be well tested or documented.
+    This package is not properly maintained.
+It was primarily used for in-house analyses at the `Theislab <https://github.com/theislab>`_ and `Schillerlab <https://github.com/schillerlab>`_.
+Do not expect it to be well tested or documented.
-    However, contributions are highly welcome and we will provide guidance if required.
+    However, contributions are welcome and we will provide guidance if required.

 Features
 --------

-* Create minimal best-practice containers for single-cell data analysis with Scanpy
+* Create minimal containers for single-cell data analysis with Scanpy
 * API for advanced Scanpy based plots and analyses

 .. figure:: https://user-images.githubusercontent.com/21954664/116225631-5fb84200-a752-11eb-9489-16571428918f.png